 2.4 PUBLIC—This classification applies to information that has been approved by (Gorgias) management for release to the public.
 By definition, there is no such thing as unauthorized disclosure of this information and it may be disseminated without potential harm.

 2.5 Owners and Access Decisions—Data Owners must make decisions about who will be permitted to gain access to information, and the uses to which this information will be put.
 IS must take steps to ensure that appropriate controls are utilized in the storage, handling, distribution, and regular usage of electronic information.

 3. Object Reuse and Disposal

 Storage media containing sensitive (i.e. restricted or confidential) information shall be completely empty before reassigning that medium to a different user or disposing of it when no longer used.
 Simply deleting the data from the media is not sufficient.
 A method must be used that completely erases all data.
-When disposing of media containing data that cannot be completely erased it must be destroyed in a manner approved by the Director of IS Security.
+When disposing of media containing data that cannot be completely erased it must be destroyed in a manner approved by the CTO.

 4. Physical Security

 4.1 Data Center Access—Access to the data center must be physically restricted in a reasonable and appropriate manner.